TYPES OF NEGOTIATING

-Once you get to some kind of initial agreement in the negotiating process, there are still likely to be some points left unsettled.
+Once you get to some initial agreement in the negotiating process, there are still likely to be some points left unsettled.
 This is fine.
-To move forward, first, acknowledge those points and whittle them down to as few as possible.
+To move forward, acknowledge those points and whittle them down to as few as possible.
 This may entail making concessions here and there.
 Negotiations can get very creative, so keep an open mind.
-The myriad ways you might be able to tie up the negotiation process aren’t as important as getting to yes.
+The myriad ways to tie up the negotiation process aren’t as important as getting to yes.

 Indeed, the world is full of trade-offs.
-For example, the Kruger National Park is regarded nowadays as an example of conservation, but the reality is that the park was initially set up in the 1920s as a no-hunting wildlife reserve to allow the local animal population a chance to breed and increase their numbers.
+For example, the Kruger National Park is considered an example of conservation.
+Still, the reality is that the Park’s initial set up in the 1920s, was as a no-hunting wildlife reserve to allow the local animal population a chance to breed and increase their numbers.

 What lesson can you take away from this?
-For starters, winning is not everything, and stubbornly holding onto a point out of principle will not help you in the long run.
-Allowing others to secure some advantages here and there – even if the gains are small – enables them to maintain their dignity during the negotiation.
-This helps to build a relationship between the two of you that is based on mutual fairness.
+For starters, winning is only part of it, and stubbornly holding onto a point out of principle will not help you in the long run.
+Allowing others to secure some advantages, even if the gains are small, enables them to maintain their dignity during the negotiation.
+This helps build a relationship between the two of you based on mutual fairness.

-However, do not give it all away too soon!
-Making concessions on less important items is okay, but keep the more important prizes as future bargaining chips, only ‘releasing’ them at a later date when you need some leverage at the negotiating table.
+However, please do not give it all away too soon!
+Making concessions on less critical items is okay, but keep the more essential prizes as future bargaining chips, only ‘releasing’ them later when you need some leverage at the negotiating table.
 That way, you’ll keep some bargaining power throughout the negotiation.